zettaMarge/cart-315/Process/README.md

 Experiment w/ movement, colliders, physics materials, etc. Could just do a mini platformer thing

 ### Dev Notes
-Going w/ a Jetpac (1983) recreation instead.
+- Going w/ a Jetpac (1983) recreation instead.
 Having some issue making the raycast + lineRenderer work (nts: check values during play mode to see how to fix + keep script in PlayerControl)

-Got it to work w/ a certain number of lasers at all times (hooray!!).
+- Got it to work w/ a certain number of lasers at all times (hooray!!).
 However, raycast collision detection is too precise & doesnt work well.
 Research indicates to use CircleCast as replacement.
 Also, it looks like theres a glitchy one near the starting position when I fire repeatedly, idk if it's functional or how to remove it, but no biggie.

-CircleCast addendum: the raycast would collide w/ the player, changed it to CircleCastAll and iterated to find a hit w/ an enemy.
+- CircleCast addendum: the raycast would collide w/ the player, changed it to CircleCastAll and iterated to find a hit w/ an enemy.

+- Player death & respawn is functional, added a score and an extra platform.
+Satisfactory for this experiment, all thats missing for a full Jetpac recreation is:
+    - lives + game over
+    - building + fueling the rocket, lvl transitions
+    - bonus point items upon collection
+    - sounds and actual sprites, better laser animation
+    - awarding the rareware coin upon getting 5000 points **:P**